opral/monorepo/packages/paraglide/paraglide-js/README.md

 ## Usage with a Bundler

 We provide a few bundler plugins to make it easier to use paraglide-js with a bundler.
-If you are using one of these bundlers, we recommed using the corresponding plugin:
+If you are using one of these bundlers, we recommed using the corresponding plugin.

 - [Rollup](https://github.com/inlang/monorepo/tree/main/inlang/source-code/paraglide/paraglide-js-adapter-rollup)
 - [Webpack](https://github.com/inlang/monorepo/tree/main/inlang/source-code/paraglide/paraglide-js-adapter-webpack)
 - [Vite](https://github.com/inlang/monorepo/tree/main/inlang/source-code/paraglide/paraglide-js-adapter-vite)

+These plugins make sure to rerun the `compile` script whenever you build your project.
+That way you don't need to modify your build script in `package.json`.
+If you are using a bundler with a dev-server, like Vite, the plugins also make sure to rerun the `compile` script whenever your messages change.

 # Playground